New Book "Billy Beware!" with Audio CD

 If you find yourself in that position, we are here to help.

-Our principal actor, Karen, is also a Drama Teacher and, when she is not performing one of her plays, or portraying Sybil from Faulty Towers, or conducting Murder Mysteries, she may be found in a school helping students with their Drama Lessons.
+Our principal actor, Karen, is also a Drama Teacher and, when she is not performing one of her plays, or portraying Sybil from Fawlty Towers, or conducting Murder Mysteries, she may be found in a school helping students with their Drama Lessons.

 Not only that but, with a qualified team, and bringing her expertise to the fore, she can assist schools with their own Christmas productions.
 After all, she did write, produce and direct all the plays Aesop’s Theatre Company performs, including the music, songs, choreography and everything else required to create a successful show.